jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 This one belongs to two categories --- `update` and `tutorial`, and doesn't include the custom property.
 Because the categories overlap, it will be possible to test getting a list of posts from a category.

-You'll also need a couple of templates.
+You'll also need a couple of layouts.
 Just add these empty files for now --- you'll fill (one of) them later:

 ```
 .